Union for Traditional Judaism: Relationship to Conservative Judaism

-In Jewish Choices (Bernard Melvin Lazerwitz et al.) The Union for Traditional Judaism is viewed as a denomination within Conservative Judaism, p.
-8.

-When describing the creation of the UTJ Stefan Reif refers to the founding members of the UTJ as "traditionalists" within the Conservative movement.
+In Jewish Choices by Lazerwitz, Winter, Dashefsky, and Tabory, the Union for Traditional Judaism is viewed as a denomination within Conservative Judaism.
+When describing the creation of the UTJ, Stefan Reif refers to the founding members of the UTJ as "traditionalists" within the Conservative movement.
 Many other sources, however, describe the Union for Traditional Judaism as a new religious movement positioned between Orthodoxy and the Conservative movement.

 The Institute of Traditional Judaism/The Metivta

 The Institute of Traditional Judaism, also known as The Metivta, was the rabbinical school sponsored by the UTJ.

 From 1991 through 2010, The Metivta provided a semikhah (Rabbinic Ordination) Program, a Bet Midrash Program for men and women, and Continuing Education for Rabbis.
 It also offered, in cooperation with nearby Fairleigh Dickinson University, a Masters in Public Administration degree with a concentration in Jewish communal service.
 Since 2010 and the UTJ’s move to New York from New Jersey, the Metivta offered only on-line learning.

 Graduates of the rabbinical program have been hired by both Conservative and Orthodox synagogues.